mlange-42/Ark.jl/docs/src/manual/world.md

 ```

-This may seem usual, but it allows Ark to leverage Julia's compile-time programming
+This may seem unusual, but it allows Ark to leverage Julia's compile-time programming
 features for the best performance.

 ## World functionality